Wondering you really need to use Firebase Funnels? Well, try to answer the below questions.

-By using various conversion techniques, you may get a good amount of traffic towards your website/app.
+By using various conversion techniques, you may get a good amount of traffic towards your website or app.
 But how do you know how many of these users have converted to become your customers?
 How do you know who needs more focus and attention?
 Also, how do you know what is the real conversion ratio of customers making a purchase?
 The best way to find answers to the above questions is to use Firebase funnels.
 Read this Firebase Tutorial to find out…

 What are Firebase Funnels?